UpstateIndie/UpstateIndie.github.io/_posts/2019-12-17-T3DPlayerAnim_I.md

 <br><br>
 This is the first part in a series.
 Don't get the fire and pitchforks out until you've completed the entire series.
 <br><br>
 A base understanding of downloading the engine and installing it is a prerequisite to this.
+I am not responsible for anything you mess up with your project.
 <br><br>
 This tutorial is intended to be performed using the current release of Torque3D MIT(3.10.1) in its binary form.
 Version 4.0 is fast on the horizon, introducing a myriad of new features and additions, but we are going to keep it old school here and introduce those things as they are released.
 By binary I mean don't download and build Torque just grab the precompiled .exe(link below).
 I recommend a brand new download and we're just gonna take off right away with that.
 We're not worrying about customization, we are getting our Players running around and animated FAST.
 <br><br>